pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 </details>

 This is not limited to the `profilePictureUrl` property.
-Any property that is decorated with `@throws(InvalidURLError)` and is used in the `getUser()` operation will no longer add `InvalidURLError` to the list of possible errors for the operation.
+Any property that is decorated with `@raises(InvalidURLError)` and is used in the `getUser()` operation will no longer add `InvalidURLError` to the list of possible errors for the operation.

 <br>

 ### GraphQL

 In GraphQL, errors are typically propagated through the [`errors` key in the response][graphql-errors].
-The `@throws` decorator can be used to document which errors may occur when resolving a specific field.
+The `@raises` decorator can be used to document which errors may occur when resolving a specific field.
-For example, a field decorated with `@throws` could generate GraphQL schema documentation indicating the possible errors.
+For example, a field decorated with `@raises` could generate GraphQL schema documentation indicating the possible errors.

 Some GraphQL schemas use the ["errors as data" pattern][errors-as-data], where errors are included in the possible value of a field using union types.
-In this case, the `@throws` decorator can be used to specify which errors must be included in that union type.
+In this case, the `@raises` decorator can be used to specify which errors must be included in that union type.

 The forthcoming [GraphQL emitter][graphql-emitter] will include additional decorators that can be applied to error models, similar to `@typespec/http`'s [`@statusCode` decorator][statuscode-decorator].
-These decorators can be used to customize how errors in a `@throws` decorator are emitted in the GraphQL schema.
+These decorators can be used to customize how errors in a `@raises` decorator are emitted in the GraphQL schema.

 For example, a `@propagate` decorator could be used to indicate that an error type, if produced, should be propagated to parent fields.
 In GraphQL, this is accomplished by making a field type non-nullable, which means that if a value cannot be produced for that field (due to an error), the error will be bubble up through parent fields, stopping at the first field which is nullable.